hnrss/hnrss/README.txt

 hnrss
 =====

-hnrss generates RSS feeds for new posts (and comments) as they appear on Hacker News.
+hnrss generates RSS feeds for new items (posts and comments) as they appear on Hacker News.

+It's deployed at http://hnrss.org/.
+Feel free to use it.

 Examples
 --------